etijskens/et-micc2/tutorials/TutorialDebugging.rst

 Make sure that you pass the ``--build-type Debug`` flag, so that the binary extensions are built with debug information.

-It is recommend to debug small scripts, rather than complete applications.
+It is recommended to debug small scripts, rather than complete applications.
 This is, however, not always possible.

 8.1.
 Mixed Python/C++ debugging with lldb and pdb